 The FIU Office of Distance Education is providing the College of Engineering and Computing instructors with a condensed central hub for essential academic continuity information and online resources during the Coronavirus pandemic.

-FIU will be offering four different modalities this Spring 2021, each with different guidelines and considerations while using Canvas in some way.
-To assist you with selecting the modality that is most proper for your course, this informative document should be a valuable resource.
+FIU will be offering three different modalities this Summer 2021, each with different guidelines and considerations while using Canvas in some way.

 Remote Instruction Quick Start Guide: